Rohtak district: Demographics

 Out of the total geographical area of the district, 83% is under cultivation.
 The main crops are wheat, gram, sugarcane and bajra.
 There is no perennial river in the district.
 However, the district has many canals.

 Languages

 At the time of the 2011 Census of India, 76.94% of the population in the district spoke Haryanvi, 17.87% Hindi and 3.95% Punjabi as their first language.
-Saraiki is also spoken by migrated people from Saraiki region.